Sensory Pea Pod for Special Needs

 THE SYMPATHETIC SYSTEM

-The sympathetic system of your autonomic nervous system is often referred to as the “fight or flight” response that is elicited during stressful or emergency situations.
+The sympathetic nervous system of your autonomic nervous system is often referred to as the “fight or flight” response that is elicited during stressful or emergency situations.
 Think of the adrenaline rush you experience when you’re in an accident or come across a dangerous situation.
 That is your sympathetic ANS at work!

 Deep touch pressure decreases this “fight or flight” sympathetic activity and decreases the level of cortisol (stress hormone) which is hugely impactful for people who experience stress, anxiety, or fear on a regular basis (anxiety, PTSD, dementia, ASD).

 Deep touch pressure also results in increased endorphin levels and releases the “happy hormones” serotonin and dopamine.
 Serotonin is a neurotransmitter that helps to regulate some brain functions and help with mood regulation.
 It is also known to stimulate parts of the brain that are responsible for sleep and the production of melatonin.

 Dopamine is a “happy hormone” that controls the reward or pleasure center of the brain.
 While it regulates our emotional responses and is in action when we set or achieve goals, an excess of dopamine is also linked to risk-taking and addiction.

 At a physiological level, deep pressure therapy helps the two main systems in the autonomic nervous system balance each other out so as to help with emotional regulation.
 The increased production of serotonin and dopamine counteract the effects of cortisol to hormonally regulate your body’s response to sensory information.